-Revocation

-EPO if the opposition division considers that the grounds for opposition prejudice the maintenance of the patent, it shall revoke the patent.

-the patentee may request to have the whole patent revoked for all the designated states.
+Revocation EPO if the opposition division considers that the grounds for opposition prejudice the maintenance of the patent, it shall revoke the patent. the patentee may request to have the whole patent revoked for all the designated states.
 The request can be filed at any time after grant, after opposition proceedings, or even after expiry of the patent.
 JPO/ KIPO the patent will be revoked when the appeals collegiate comes to the agreement that a patent should be revoked on the basis of the reason for the appeal.

 SIPO see Invalidation

-USPTO at the conclusion of a reexamination proceedings, any patent claims that are determined to be unpatentable are cancelled.
+USPTO at the conclusion of a reexamination proceedings, any patent claims that are

+determined to be unpatentable are cancelled.

-Search
+Search report

-EPO a report on the results of the search drawn up by the search division after the patent application has been accorded a date of filing and is not deemed to be withdrawn.
+EPO a report on the results of the search drawn up by the search division after the patent application has been accorded a date of filing and is not deemed to be

+withdrawn.
 See European search.

 JPO/KIPO n.a. /SIPO/USPTO

+Sector of technology

+The fields of technology associated with the International Patent Classification (IPC) are grouped into five main sectors of technology (see Field of technology).

-State Intellectual Property Office of the People's Republic of China see Prior art
+State Intellectual Property Office of the People's Republic of China

 Chinese authority responsible for industrial property matters as patents, utility models and designs.

 State of the Art

+see Prior art

 Supplementary search

-EPO search carried out by the European Patent Office on a Euro-PCT application in the regional phase for which the International Search
+EPO search carried out by the European Patent Office on a Euro-PCT application in

-Authority was not the European Patent Office.
+the regional phase for which the International Search Authority was not the

+European Patent Office.